telower/MyDSCI401/README.md

 # MyDSCI401
-Small repo for DSCI 401 stuff
+This repo holds code for DSCI 401